simonis/GraalJsTest/README.md

     ```
     </details>

-3. Running with the native GraalVM JVMCI compiler (see [Notes.md](./Notes.md#building-libgraal-with-mandrel-and-openjdk) for how to build a native version of the compiler).
+3. Running with the native GraalVM JVMCI compiler (i.e. "[libgraal](https://medium.com/graalvm/libgraal-graalvm-compiler-as-a-precompiled-graalvm-native-image-26e354bee5c)", see [Notes.md](./Notes.md#building-libgraal-with-mandrel-and-openjdk) for how to build a native version of the compiler).
 This does not only require that `libjvmcicompiler.so` was built with the same JDK we are now running on, it also requires that the version of libgraal is compatible with the version of the JDK (and JVMCI it supports) we are running on.
 E.g. we can run with libgraal 23.1.2 compiled with JDK 21 on JDK 21 or with libgraal 23.0.3 compiled with JDK 17 on JDK 17, but not with libgraal 23.1.2 compiled with JDK 17 on JDK 17.
     ```bash
     $ java --module-path target/js-deps --add-modules org.graalvm.polyglot \
            -cp target/graal-js-test-1.0-SNAPSHOT.jar \